vrnetlab/vrnetlab/openwrt/README.md

 Building the docker image
 -------------------------
+Run `make build` to automatically download images from the public OpenWRT image repository and build them into vrnetlab docker images. `build` consists of the `download` step and `docker-image` step, which can be run separately.

-Run `make download` to automatically download images from the public OpenWRT image repository at https://downloads.openwrt.org.
+Use `make download` to automatically download images from the public OpenWRT image repository at https://downloads.openwrt.org.
 The download script will get everything that has a two-digit major version, e.g. 12.09, 14.07, 15.05 etc.